A martini glass filled with coffee

 5. I often drink energy drinks with alcohol.
 Is that okay?

-Energy drinks contain high caffeine levels.
-When mixed with alcohol, they can intensify the diuretic effect, leading to dehydration, and can mask how intoxicated you truly are.
+Energy drinks contain high levels of caffeine.
+When mixed with alcohol, they can intensify the diuretic effect, leading to dehydration, and they can mask how intoxicated you truly are.
 It's advisable to be cautious with this combo.

 6. How can I counteract the dehydrating effect of these drinks?